stuartemiddleton/uos_clpsych/README.md

 ### Data Set:
 The CLPsych data set is proprietary and not shared here.
 Please contact the competition organisers at clpsych2022-organizers@googlegroups.com to get a copy of its distribution.
 ### Software:
- (c) Copyright University of Southampton, 2022, Highfield, University Road, Southampton SO17 1BJ Created By : Tayyaba Azim, Gyanendro Loitongbam Created Date : 2022/05/26
+ © Copyright University of Southampton, 2022,
+ Highfield, University Road, Southampton SO17 1BJ
+ Created By : Tayyaba Azim, Gyanendro Loitongbam Created Date : 2022/05/26
  Project : SafeSpacesNLP

 ## Installation Requirements Under Ubuntu 20.04LTS
-+ *The experiment was done on Dell Precision 5820 Tower Workstation with Nvidia Quadro RTX 6000 24 GB GPU using Nvidia CUDA Toolkit 11.5*
++ The experiments were run on Dell Precision 5820 Tower Workstation with Nvidia Quadro RTX 6000 24 GB GPU using Nvidia CUDA Toolkit 11.5.
-+ *Install the following pre-requisite libraries*
++ Install the following pre-requisite libraries
 ```
 pip install sentence_transformers
 pip install gensim